 Date Masamune is one of the most famous feudal era daimyo of Japan.
-Nicknamed by later generations as Dokuganryuu
+Nicknamed Dokuganryuu

 , he almost single-handedly unified Northern Japan with great ferocity and continued to rule as a political juggernaut for four decades through cunning and insight, especially in regards to foreign trade, Christianity and allegiances.
 He was an ally of Tokugawa Ieyasu